MicrosoftLearning/SC-200T00A-Microsoft-Security-Operations-Analyst/Instructions/Labs/LAB_AK_07_Lab1_Ex1_Security_Rule.md

 5. In the Search bar of the Azure portal, type *Sentinel*, then select **Azure Sentinel**.

-6. Select your Azure Sentinel Workspace.
+6. Select your Azure Sentinel Workspace you created in the previous labs.

 7. Select **Analytics** from the Configuration area, then select the **Rule templates** tab.

-8. In the search box, enter *defender*.
+8. In the search box on the Rule templates tab, enter *defender*.

 9. In the result set, select **Create incidents based on Microsoft Defender for Endpoint alerts**.